microsoft/pxt-calliope/docs/device/serial.md

 # Serial

-The [serial](/reference/serial) supports [serial communication](https://en.wikipedia.org/wiki/Serial_port) between the BBC micro:bit and another computer.
-Basically, this allows you to send data from the micro:bit to your own computer.
+The [serial](/reference/serial) supports [serial communication](https://en.wikipedia.org/wiki/Serial_port) between the Calliope mini and another computer.
+Basically, this allows you to send data from the Calliope mini to your own computer.
 This is very useful for debugging purposes: you can add `write line` statements in your code and see them display on your computer as the program executes.

-The code below shows a simple script that sends a line when the BBC micro:bit starts and another line each time the button ``A`` is pressed.
+The code below shows a simple script that sends a line when the Calliope mini starts and another line each time the button ``A`` is pressed.

 ```blocks
 serial.writeLine("started...")